theupdateframework/taps/candidate-tuf-versions.md

 To do so, the client needs to ensure that the metadata from each repository is valid for the given targets file.
 If the repositories use different versions of the TUF specification, the client should use the version that corresponds to each repository to validate its metadata.
-Results from all repositories, could then be compared.
+Results from all repositories could then be compared.
 The update will only be considered valid if valid metadata from both repositories point to the same target file, and it matches the hashes provided by each repository.
 Note that different TUF versions may use different